|Mariner II. Image credit: NASA|

 Young professor Carl Sagan, a member of the atmosphere radiometer instrument team, contended that Venus was an inferno, with carbon dioxide gas in its atmosphere acting like the glass in a greenhouse.
 Others explained away the temperature measurements by invoking a Venusian ionosphere dense with electrons.

 Some scientists expected that Mariner II would find that Venus's clouds were made of tawny dust tossed aloft by violent winds; friction between dust grains, they maintained, accounted for the planet's high temperature.
-Others opted for older hypotheses: that Venus was covered by a carbonated water ocean; that is was a swamp world resembling Earth in the Carboniferous era; or that it had seas of bubbling petroleum.
+Others opted for older hypotheses: that Venus was covered by a carbonated water ocean; that it was a swamp-world resembling Earth in the Carboniferous era; or that it had seas of bubbling petroleum.

 Mariner II was a very short mission by modern standards; the spacecraft encountered Venus after a flight of only 109 days.
 That 109-day flight was, however, replete with heart-stopping glitches.

 For example, a mid-course correction on 4 September, when Mariner II was 1.5 million kilometers from Earth, increased its velocity by about four kilometers per hour more than planned.
 That meant that its closest approach to Venus would occur at a distance of nearly 33,800 kilometers from the planet, or more than twice the planned 14,500 kilometers.
 This raised fears that the spacecraft might pass too far from Venus to accomplish useful science.
 The mid-course correction was, incidentally, the first-ever rocket maneuver in interplanetary space.